nyrahul/nyrahul.github.io/_posts/2018-9-27-testing-true-wifi-speeds.md

 categories: general
 ---

+Aim for the tests is to check maximum wireless speeds that can be achieved with 2.4GHz and 5GHz mode in typical home scenarios.
+I had two routers to do these tests, viz DLink-816 and NetGear R6800.

+The result were quite interesting considering that the same configuration of 2.4GHz leads to drastically different speeds on different wifi routers.
+Thus selecting a good wifi router is key.

 Test tool: iperf (2.0.5)<br/>
 Laptop1: Ubuntu 18.04 (Huawei Matebook X Pro, i7 8550U)<br/>
 Laptop2: Ubuntun 16.04 (HP EliteBook 840 G3, i7)